 Sourcing reclaimed construction products has been enhanced via the use of the internet and the ability to easily search for specific products.

 A case study showcasing the reuse of steel at the Honda central receiving building can be accessed here.

-There are many barriers to the more widespread reuse of construction components.
+There are many barriers to the more mainstream reuse of construction components within currently configured supply chains.
 These include: